John Murtha: Political views

-Murtha generally opposed gun control, earning an A from the National Rifle Association.
+Murtha generally opposed gun control, earning an "A" rating from the NRA Political Victory Fund.

 In 2004, he was one of only two congressmen to vote for a measure proposing reinstatement of the draft.

 Murtha voted for the Affordable Healthcare for America Act (HR 3692), which passed the House 220–215 on November 7, 2009.
 He said of the bill, "For nearly a century, both Democrats and Republicans have failed to enact comprehensive health care reform.
 Today's historic vote moves us closer to solving America's health care crisis."
 However, Murtha did not support allowing abortions as part of health care reform.
 He voted for the Stupak–Pitts Amendment to the health care bill that prohibits elective abortions for people covered by the public healthcare plan and to prohibit people receiving federal assistance from purchasing a private healthcare plan that includes abortions, except when the woman's life is in danger.
 He also voted for a bill to prohibit pregnant minors from crossing state borders to obtain abortions.

 In August 2009, Murtha refused Republican challenger Tim Burns' invitation to attend a town hall meeting focused on healthcare (at the time, Murtha had not yet hosted a town hall meeting); however, Murtha had held several conference call sessions with his constituents focused on healthcare.

 Murtha, an anti-abortion Democrat, did not receive favorable ratings from abortion and reproductive health interest groups.
 Planned Parenthood, whose stated purpose is "to provide comprehensive reproductive and complementary health care," gave him a rating of 50% in 2009.
 He received a rating of 50% from the National Family Planning and Reproductive Health Association, which advocates "access to voluntary, comprehensive and culturally sensitive family planning and reproductive health care services and... reproductive freedom for all".

 Personal life

 He married his wife Joyce on June 10, 1955.
-They had three children: daughter Donna and twin sons Patrick and John M., who live in Johnstown.
+They had three children: a daughter, Donna, and twin sons, Patrick and John M., who live in Johnstown.

+Super Sage Award

+In February 2006, Murtha won the Scripps Howard Super Sage Award in a coin flip with Vince Neil, Motley Crue's lead singer.
+Murtha and Neil both predicted Pittsburgh would beat Seattle, 21-7, in Super Bowl XL.
+The actual final score was Pittsburgh, 21-10.
+Their predictions were the closest out of 100 participants in the Scripps Howard Celebrity Super Bowl Poll.